SfC Home > Physical Science > Physics > Static Electricity >

 Greatest tendency of gathering electrons on its surface and becoming highly negative (−) in charge |

-The best combinations of materials to create static electricity would be one from the positive charge list and one from the negative charge list.
+The best combinations of materials to create static electricity would be to have one material from the positive charge list and one from the negative charge list.
+Examples include combining human skin with polyester clothes, combing your hair with a plastic comb, and rubbing fur on a Plexiglas rod.

 Skin and polyester clothes